 In accordance with these findings of fact and conclusions of law, the Commission issues the following orders.

-The Commission approves MSEC Waste Water’s purchase of MSEC Enterprises’ sewer system and the transfer of MSEC Enterprises sewer service area under CCN number 20984 to MSEC Waste Water, to the extent provided in this Notice of Approval.
+The Commission approves MSEC Waste Water’s purchase of MSEC Enterprises’s sewer system and the transfer of MSEC Enterprises sewer service area under CCN number 20984 to MSEC Waste Water, to the extent provided in this Notice of Approval.
+The Commission must revise its records to reflect MSEC Waste Water as the holder of CCN number 20984.

-The Commission approves the map, certificate, and tariff attached to the supplemental Joint Proposed Notice of Approval filed on February ___, 2020.
+The Commission approves the attached map, certificate, and tariff, which were attached to Commission Staff’s supplemental recommendation regarding map, certificate, and tariff filed on February 14, 2020.

-MSEC Waste Water must serve every customer and applicant for service within the approved area under water CCN number 20984 that requests sewer service and meets the terms of MSEC Waste Water’s sewer service, and such service must be continuous and adequate.
+MSEC Waste Water must serve every customer and applicant for service within the approved area under sewer CCN number 20984 that requests sewer service and meets the terms of MSEC Waste Water’s sewer service, and such service must be continuous and adequate.

 MSEC Waste Water must comply with the recording requirements in TWC § 13.257(r) and (s) for the area in Montgomery County affected by the application and submit to the Commission evidence of the recording no later than 31 days after receipt of this Notice of Approval.